-Instead, the day is officially referred to as la Fête Nationale, or “The National Holiday.”
-In more informal settings, natives also call it le Quatorze Juillet (“July 14”).
-Bastille Day is an English term that’s seldom used within French borders—at least by non-tourists.
+The day is referred to as la Fête Nationale, or “the National Holiday.”
+In more informal settings, French people also call it le Quatorze Juillet (“14 July”).
+"Bastille Day" is an English term that’s seldom used within French borders—at least by non-tourists.

 Such attributes would later turn the Bastille into an effective state prison—but it wasn’t actually used as one until the 17th century.
 Under King Louis XIII, the powerful Cardinal de Richelieu began the practice of jailing his monarch’s enemies (without a trial) inside; at any given time, the cardinal would hold up to 55 captives there.

 Here’s a trick question: What historical event does Bastille Day commemorate?
 If you answered “the storming of the Bastille prison,” you’re both right and wrong.
 In 1880, France’s senate decided that their homeland needed a national holiday.
-What the French statesmen had in mind was an annual, patriotic celebration dedicated to the country and her citizens.
+What the French statesmen had in mind was an annual, patriotic celebration dedicated to the country and its citizens.
 But the matter of choosing a date turned into an extremely partisan ordeal: Every available option irked somebody in the senate on ideological grounds.
-For instance, conservatives were dead-set against July 14 (at least, at first) because they felt that the 1789 Bastille incident was too bloody to merit celebration.
+For instance, conservatives were dead-set against July 14 (at least at first) because they felt that the 1789 Bastille incident was too bloody to merit celebration.

 Alternatives were numerous.
 To some, September 21 looked attractive, since the original French Republic was created on that day in 1792.
 Others favored February 24, which marked the birth of France’s second republic.
 Another option was August 4, the anniversary of the feudal system’s abolishment.